apitable/apitable/CONTRIBUTING.md

 ## Localization & Translation

-Get into our [Crowdin Translation Project](https://crowdin.com/project/apitablecode/invite?h=f48bc26f9eb188dcd92d5eb4a66f2c1f1555185) to help us translate.
+Modify the source code files and submit a PR to help us translate.

 ## Thank You!